scaryshark124/debootstrap-kali-rolling-luks2-secure-boot-guide/README.md

-# Build Kali Linux using debootstrap with luks2 (Argon2id) and Secure Boot Guide
+# Build Kali Linux (kali-rolling) using debootstrap with luks2 (Argon2id) and Secure Boot Guide
 I will demonstrate how to use debootstrap to build kali Linux on a USB thumb drive.
 While in chroot, I will demonstrate how to compile grub2 with ArchLinux's grub-improved-luks2 that allows me to encrypt the root system with argon2id password hashing algorithm.
 Lastly, I will demonstrate how to create machine owner key (MOK) to sign grub bootloader and vmlinuz.

 ### What you need: